Aider-AI/aider/docs/benchmarks.md

         },
 ```

-The `arguments` attribute is supposed to be a set of key/value pairs
-with the arguments to the function specified in the `name` field.
-Instead, GPT-3.5 frequently just stuffs an entire python
-file into that field.

 It seems like it might be getting confused by fine-tuning that was
 done for the ChatGPT code interpreter plugin?

 ## Randomness